cv

 Watney Robotics

-Assemble robot arms and controllers that allow humans from halfway around the world to teleoperate a robot; perform data labeling and ML models training.
+Assemble robot arms and controllers that allow humans from halfway around the world to teleoperate a robot; perform data labeling and train machine learning models.

 • Data Labeling